List of viscosities: Noble gases

-where $f$ is a constant which in general depends on the details of intermolecular interactions, but for spherically symmetric molecules is very close to $2.5$.
+where $f$ is a constant which in general depends on the details of intermolecular interactions, but for spherically symmetric species is very close to $2.5$.

 This prediction is reasonably well-verified by experiments, as the following table shows.
 Indeed, the relation provides a viable means for obtaining thermal conductivities of gases since these are more difficult to measure directly than viscosity.